-competitive age - The age of a contestant as of January 1st of the current competitive year.
+Competitive age: The age of a skater as of December 31st of the current competitive year.

-competitive steward - An official charged with the UN-delayed succession of competitors in their proper order for each race.
-Also charged with checking contestants for compliance with uniform, equipment and safety rules.
+Competitive steward - An official charged with the UN-delayed succession of competitors in their proper order for each race.
+Also charged with checking skaters for compliance with uniform, equipment and safety rules.